I was raised on string beans and this southern green beans recipe is a favorite with my family. I love that it’s so easy, yet full of flavor.

 - Snap off the ends of the greens beans and cut or snap the green beans into pieces.
 Set aside.

-- In a saucepan or pot, melt butter.
+- In a pot, melt butter.

 - Add in onion, garlic, smoked sausage and chicken broth.